 .tm.pl |

-.com.pl and .net.pl together generate 2.52 million hostnames against an estimated 770,000 apexes — more than the entire registered .es namespace registered to date by Spain.
-These two zones are the functional core of Polish commercial and infrastructure DNS, and they dominate every operator-rDNS aggregation: of the 28 ISP zones above, 11 are registered as third-level under .com.pl or .net.pl (netia.com.pl, internetia.net.pl, dialog.net.pl, toya.net.pl, asta-net.com.pl, telpol.net.pl, tkb.net.pl, sileman.net.pl, itsa.net.pl, satfilm.com.pl, is.net.pl).
+.com.pl and .net.pl together generate 3,034,321 hostnames against 301,281 distinct apexes — more than the entire registered .es namespace registered to date by Spain.
+These two zones are the functional core of Polish commercial and infrastructure DNS, and they dominate every operator-rDNS aggregation: of the 28 ISP zones above, 11 are registered as third-level under .com.pl or .net.pl (netia.com.pl, internetia.net.pl, dialog.net.pl, toya.net.pl, asta-net.com.pl, telpol.net.pl, tkb.net.pl, sileman.net.pl, itsa.net.pl, satfilm.com.pl).
+The high hosts-per-apex ratio in .net.pl (40.7×) is itself an rDNS artefact: the zone's modest apex count is dominated by a handful of operator reverse-DNS apexes (internetia.net.pl, dialog.net.pl, toya.net.pl, and others) that each expand into hundreds of thousands of PTR hostnames, whereas .com.pl carries a much broader base of ordinary commercial apexes at a 6.9× ratio.

 .gov.pl: Functional but small

-The Polish federal-state digital estate under .gov.pl carries 802 distinct apex domains generating 15,701 hostnames — a hosts-per-apex ratio of 19.6×, higher than any other functional zone, indicating that the state's apexes do publish substantial subdomain trees.
-The top-twenty apexes paint a coherent map of Polish central-state web architecture:
+The Polish federal-state digital estate under .gov.pl carries 1,015 distinct apex domains generating 52,062 hostnames — a hosts-per-apex ratio of 51.3×, far higher than any other functional zone, indicating that the state's apexes publish substantial subdomain trees.
+But the zone is now dominated by a single backbone: mofnet.gov.pl, the Ministry of Finance's infrastructure apex, has expanded from 685 hostnames in the original edition to 31,344 — roughly 60% of every observed .gov.pl hostname.
+The remaining top apexes still paint a coherent map of Polish central-state web architecture:

-The Polish federal state's web estate is the unusual case among European ccTLDs of an institutional architecture that runs slightly deeper than the apex count would suggest.
-Where Spain's .gob.es resolved at roughly 5% of registered apexes and France's .gouv.fr at roughly 100%, Poland's .gov.pl resolves at well over 100%-of-apex-by-hostname-count: the state runs 802 apexes that publish 15,701 distinct hostnames between them — almost twenty per registered apex.
-This is a different architectural pattern from France's flat one-apex-per-ministry model.
-Polish ministries, courts, and agencies tend to publish multiple sub-services per apex — internal portals, citizen-facing sites, regional offices, document repositories — and the unified BIP federation alone contributes 1,510 distinct hostnames under one organising apex.
+The Polish federal state's web estate is the unusual case among European ccTLDs of an institutional architecture that runs far deeper than the apex count would suggest — and that depth is now overwhelmingly concentrated in one ministry.
+Where Spain's .gob.es resolved at roughly 5% of registered apexes and France's .gouv.fr at roughly one hostname per apex, Poland's .gov.pl runs 1,015 apexes that publish 52,062 distinct hostnames between them — over fifty per apex.
+That ratio is inflated almost single-handedly by mofnet.gov.pl: strip out the Ministry of Finance backbone and the remaining 1,014 apexes average closer to twenty hostnames each, much nearer the original edition's reading.
+The standout finding of this refresh is therefore the mofnet.gov.pl expansion itself — a forty-five-fold growth in observed hostnames under one Ministry of Finance apex — which is consistent with a large internal-services or e-tax subdomain build-out rather than any change in the breadth of the Polish state's web presence.
+Beyond it, Polish ministries, courts, and agencies still tend to publish multiple sub-services per apex, and the unified BIP federation alone contributes 1,511 distinct hostnames under one organising apex.

 The transfer of .gov.pl administration from the Polish Academy of Sciences to NASK in July 2013 unified the .gov.pl operational stack with the .pl registrar EPP system and CERT Polska's incident-response capability.
 The functional consequence is that any Polish central-government domain takedown, transfer, or DNS-level emergency action can be effected by NASK as registry operator and as CERT in the same operational team — without requiring inter-agency coordination of the kind France's DINUM-vs-AFNIC-vs-ANSSI architecture imposes.